ytaragin/eko-wkshp/steps.md

 </details>

-# Section 2 - Add a Rest endpoint
+# Stage 2 - Add a Rest endpoint
-## Section Goals
+## Stage Goals
-In this Section add the simple ping rest endpoint so we can start running this as a service.
+In this Stage add the simple ping rest endpoint so we can start running this as a service.

-At the end of this Section you should have running service that answers curl requests to the ping endpoint.
+At the end of this Stage you should have running service that answers curl requests to the ping endpoint.

 We will use the [gin-gonic library](https://github.com/gin-gonic/gin) for our http server as is used in DSCC services.